ninuljaja/SWE3643-Fall2024-Project/README.md

 ## Reviewing Unit Test Coverage
 ![alt text](image-7.png)

-It run all 47 test
+To achieve 100% and to catch possible all error, we use 47 test cases.

 ![alt text](image-9.png)